RKT Technologies, Inc.

 September 1977 to Present

-• (2007 – 2008) Performed a full requirements analysis and top-level design for a digital communications system for Boeing 757 airliners and freighters being developed to FAA DO-178B standards.
+• (2007 – 2008) Performed a full requirements analysis and top-level design for a digital communications system for Boeing 757 airliners and freighters being developed to FAA DO-178B standards, using C++ on MicroC/OS-II operating system.
 Client retained my services in doing the requirements analysis while they searched for a qualified permanent employee to continue the development.
-System is based on MicroC/OS-II operating system.

 • (2007 – 2008) Served as independent software quality assurance analyst for a new type of ice cream vending machine; system used a Linux-based multi-tasking software package driving custom hardware to dispense individual servings of ice cream of the customer’s choice of flavors and mix-ins.